 Recommendation: The Circulation Plan Element should be updated to reflect some of the recent County road modifications and to identify roads that contribute to the rural character of the Township.
 Pedestrian and bicycle circulation should also be addressed.
 Interrelationships between various transportation modes and public transportation should be evaluated.
-The Township should examine ways to provide greater road connectivity between Whitehouse Station and surrounding areas, such as through a possible extension of Mullen Road.
+The Township should examine ways to provide greater road connectivity between Whitehouse Station and surrounding areas.